hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step8-create.md

 `cat app-chart/templates/deployment.yaml | grep 'kind:' -n -B1 -A5`{{execute}}

-Notice it looks like a normal deployment yaml with the `kind: Deployment` defined.
+Notice it looks like a normal deployment YAML with the `kind: Deployment` defined.
 However, there is new syntax sugar using double braces `{{ .. }}`.
-The is the templating mechanism that Helm uses to inject values into this template.
-Instead of hard coding in values instead this templating injects values.
+This is the templating mechanism that Helm uses to inject values into this template.
+Instead of hard coding in values, this templating injects values.
 The templating language has many features by leveraging the Go templating API.

 What about defining the container image for the deployment?
 That is an injected value as well.